abanzer/gnuradio-docker-env/README.md

 `gnuradio-companion`).
 Note there will be no X Server running in the container.
 Hence, the container will need to use the host's X Server.

-For example, on macOS, you can use the XQuartz application on the host to display GUI applications running inside the container.
+For example, on Ubuntu, you can use the XQuartz application on the host to display GUI applications running inside the container.
 To do so, first, you need to define the `DISPLAY` env var on the running container such that it points to the host's X server.
 You can test whether this works by running a GUI-based image such as `xeyes`.
 For example, run the following:

 ```
-docker run -e DISPLAY=host.docker.internal:0 gns3/xeyes
+docker run --net=host -e DISPLAY=:1 gns3/xeyes
 ```

 At this point, you will likely see `Error: Can't open display`.
 That's because